Wow. That’s really pretty! (^^)

 it’s slightly above my knee.
 Although I work in a large company we don’t do the whole corporate attire.
 We can wear whatever as long as we don’t turn up in our PJ’s :-) Yeah that’s what I was afraid of that it’s gonna look like an evening wear. perhaps I could dress it down a bit with some flats & a wrap cardi.
 I just hate waiting for a special occasion to be able to wear this dress again. lol.posted about 5 years ago

 i think this dress falls under evening wear…but, it really depends on how it looks when you have it on and what kind of office you work in. if it deals with fashion, then go for it…otherwise, save it for the office parties.

 the dress comes off a bit too sexy for the office – the neck looks too low cut (esp if your busty) and the material seems looks a bit to shiny for everyday office wear. definitely skip it if it falls above the knee.

 if you want to wear it out on a regular basis, dress it down and wear it during the weekends – shopping, movies, lunch with friends, dinner dates, to the bar, etc…

 If you work in a fashion forward office I think it would work, but if your company is more conservative/ casual then it might be too formal, I agree with others that the material does look a bit too shiny.
-But you can always dress it down by wearing it with a black cardigan or blazer and tights!posted almost 5 years ago
+But you can always dress it down by wearing it with a black cardigan or blazer and tights!posted about 5 years ago